mandaris/Modest/README.md

 ## Pelican Plugins
 This theme relies on the [pelican-open_graph](https://github.com/whiskyechobravo/pelican-open_graph) plugin.
 There are other kinds out there but I've been using this one for years.

+### Pelican JSON Feed
+A new version of RSS has come out that distributes the content as JSON instead of xml.
+You can read about the plugin on its [github page](https://github.com/andrewheiss/pelican_json_feed "Pelican plugin to add a JSON Feed file to your site.").

+I have it set to toggle on when `FEED_JSON` is defined so that it matches the other feeds.

 ## Recommended Python-Markdown Extensions
 This theme uses two markdown extensions to format the raw text into html.
 These need to be installed into your environment by downloading and then running the `python setup.py install` command.